MarijnStevens/yagna-binaries/README.md

 7. Then run ```./golemsp run``` like normal to setup your node

-8. Disconnect and restart with ```nohup golemsp run > yagna.log &``` to keep the process running when you disconnect the terminal.
+8. Once configured, restart with ```nohup golemsp run > yagna.log &``` to keep the process running when you disconnect the terminal.

 ## Uninstall yagna-binaries
 Remove it with ```$ chmod +x ./uninstall.sh```